 - identify the audience

-- identify the problems this audience faces
+- list the problems this audience faces

-- identify the solutions your business offers.
+- highlight the solutions your business offers.

-This simple three step process would break down during the second step.
+This simple three step process would often break down during the second step.
 When asked to identify the problems members of this are experiencing, many business owners freeze.
 It’s tough when you have no idea what purpose you are serving in the lives of your customers.